mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

 - … and then we match Luke's style guide.
-For better or worse.
+For better or worse

 ---